 Check out the map above to see the location of Kitch iti kipi!

 Kitch-iti-kipi is located in the Palms Book State Park just outside of Manistique in Michigan's Upper Peninsula.

 Kitch iti kipi is the largest natural freshwater spring in Michigan's Upper Peninsula!
-It is 200’ in diameter, 42′ deep and delivers 16,000 gallons of crystal clear water per minute.
+It is 200’ in diameter, 42′ deep and delivers 16,000 gallons of water per minute.
 HOLY MOLY!!